thepetk/neural_project/README.md

 Not at a functional state yet.
 Please wait for the first stable version.

 ## Contribution
 Feel free to use the code for your own projects.
 After first stable release I'd be glad to get a feedback with possible errors or mistakes.
+Pull requests are always welcome!

+May the force be with you,
 ### Theofanis A. Petkos, Software Engineer